Deepgreen-studio/EHx-Donate/readme.txt

 == Changelog ==

 = 1.0.0 =
-- Initial release of the Ehx Members plugin.
+- Initial release of the Ehx Donates plugin.
 - Added support for customizable frontend registration forms.
 - Implemented AJAX-based form submission.
 - Integrated role assignment for new users.